ttupper92618/codeceptjs-native-web-POC/README.md

 **Note:** This project is specifically intended to enable both iOS and Android native applications.
 As such, the install instructions from this point forward are Mac specific, since a Mac is required in order to test the iOS apps.

+## **Things this Project Does**

+This project provides a number of features, including the following:

+- Android native app testing
+- iOS native app testing
+- Reporting via XML
+- Reporting via HTML
+- Reporting integration with the Allure reporting dashboard
+- Visual testing (comparing views at run-time with a baseline image representing design)
+- Automatic screen-shots on failed tests
+- Simple JS based tests with an approachable syntax
+- BDD style testing via Cucumber and Gherkin features

 ## **Getting Started**

+### **Nerd Note**

+This readme is written with n00bs in mind.
+As a result, it exhaustively covers setup including all necessary dependencies.
+It assumes zero preparation, so includes steps for doing things like:

+- Installing homebrew
+- Installing node and npm
+- Installing java
+- Installing xcode
+- Installing and setting up Android Studio
+- Installing appium
+- Setting environment variables

+Feel free to skip any steps you have already satisfied, but please recognize that unless all of them are satisfied, this project will not successfully execute tests.

 ### **Install Homebrew**